awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.md

-# Amazon RDS Tutorials<a name="CHAP_Tutorials"></a>
+# Amazon RDS tutorials and sample code<a name="CHAP_Tutorials"></a>

 The AWS documentation includes several tutorials that guide you through common Amazon RDS use cases\.
 Many of these tutorials show you how to use Amazon RDS with other AWS services\.
+In addition, you can access sample code in GitHub\.

 **Note**
 You can find more tutorials at the [AWS Database Blog](http://aws.amazon.com/blogs/database/)\.
 For information about training, see [AWS Training and Certification](https://www.aws.training/)\.